 - Contact information for parent or guardian including email and phone number

 - Multiple choice options re: approval for a minor to participate

 If you want to see the online parental consent form template in action, head over and check out our sample parental consent form demo.

 You can add additional fields to your form by dragging them from the left hand panel to the right hand panel.

-Then, click on the field to make any changes.
-You can also click on a form field and drag it to rearrange the order on your parental consent form.
+Then, click on a field to make any changes to it.
+You can also click on a form field and drag it up or down to rearrange the order on your parental consent form.

 For example, if you want to require a parent or guardian signature on your forms, add the Signature form field to your parental consent form template.

 For help with using the Signature form field, check out this tutorial on how to install and use the Signature addon.

 When your online parental consent form looks the way you want it to, click Save.